Chicken Vegetable Soup

 - For added minerals, add a little piece of crumbled alaria, or wakame seaweed to the broth while bringing it to a boil.
 (You may have added some while preparing the bone broth.
 If not, add a little when bringing the broth to a boil.

 - I really love adding separately sautéed onions to the soup.
-Sauté an entire onion, sliced, in 1 tbsp. olive oil, or other fat, then add to the soup before adding miso paste, just before serving.
+Sauté an entire sliced onion, (sweet onion is best) in 1 tbsp. butter, ghee, olive oil, or other fat, then stir into the soup just before serving.

 - The chicken can be roasted or grilled separately, then cut up and added to the broth.
 In this case, you will just be bringing the broth to a boil, adding any vegetables and spices, then cooking for about 10 minutes on medium-low, until the vegetables are the desired tenderness.